Khan/engblog/src/posts/transaction-safety.rst

   seems mostly-fine -- are done inside the transaction
 - The ``get()`` call gives a cached result

-This third cause was a big problem for us: we would cache the entity corresponding to the current user, for efficiency.
+This last cause was a big problem for us: we would cache the entity corresponding to the current user, for efficiency.
 Then, whenever we wanted to update the current user, we'd do ``get_current_user().modify().put()`` inside a transaction, without